Nicolas7576/bitcoin-simple-shop/README.md

-# Bitcoin Simple Shop (V1 forwaring)
+# Bitcoin Simple Shop (V1 forwarding)
-This repository contains simple examples of how to use the apirone.com receive payments API to process bitcoin payments.
+This repository contains simple examples of how you can use the apirone.com receive payments API to process bitcoin payments.

 Further documentation & explanation can be found at: https://apirone.com/docs/bitcoin-forwarding-api

 Show an invoice to the User with a javascript payment button.
-When payment received, page redirects to a status page.
+Once payment is received, page redirects to a status page.
-After the payment is fully confirmed the page shows the user nutsandbolts.jpg i.e. the product.
+When the payment is fully confirmed the page shows the user nutsandbolts.jpg i.e. the product.

 This code is intended as educational reference material and is not written for production use.